dvenor/salesforcefoundation.github.io/_posts/2014-11-24-table-driven-trigger-management.md

       }
     }

 This class creates a new `CampaignMember` for each Closed-Won Opportunity belonging to a Campaign that has a Contact role defined.
 It also creates a relationship between the referring Contact and the new Campaign member.
-(This class is taken from the DF14 “Extend and Customize the Nonprofit Starter Pack” session.
-Full recording available online.)

 Note the **`global`** class declaration.
 This declaration is necessary for our TDTM implementation classes to be dynamically instantiated from our Trigger Handler.
 If you use the `public` identifier instead, you won't get an error, but you won’t see the expected behavior either.
 It will appear as if the class doesn’t exist or is inactive.